thecyberplatform/secretburner/README.md

 Secure, single-use secrets that vanish after viewing.

+You can use secret burner free @ https://secretburner.com/

+There is currently a limit of 20 requests per endpoint per hour.
+Once I hit my funding target of AU$2,100, I will be able to remove these limits.

+You can help me fund this service until October, 2025 by contributing here:

 # Technical Details

 Secret Burner has been built on a core stack of open source technologies:

 ```
 - API : Django (https://djangoproject.com)
 - UI  : Quasar (https://quasar.dev)